drhuffman12/ai4cr2/README.md

 7. Update and VERSION your changes (`git add README.md; git add shard.yml; git add src/ai4cr2/about.cr`)
 9. TEST your changes!!! (`crystal spec --error-trace`)
 10. PUSH to the branch (`git push origin my-new-feature`)
+11. COMMIT your changes to your new branch (`git commmit -am 'my-new-feature description'`)
-11. Create a new Pull Request, get it Approved, and Merge it!
+12. Create a new Pull Request, get it Approved, and Merge it!

 ## Contributors